Acting Commissioner Marty Rutherford

 Deputy Commissioner Bob Swenson

-Effective November 25, 2013, Bob Swenson is responsible for overseeing the divisions of Oil and Gas and Geological and Geophysical Surveys, the Mental Health Trust Land Office, the State Pipeline Coordinator's Office and the Gas Pipeline Project Office.
+Effective November 25, 2013, Bob Swenson is responsible for overseeing the divisions of Oil and Gas and Geological and Geophysical Surveys, the Mental Health Trust Land Office, and the State Pipeline Coordinator's Office.

 Swenson received degrees in geology from the University of Montana and the University of Wyoming and he began his geologic pursuits in Alaska in 1991, analyzing oil and gas resource potential in frontier areas, Cook Inlet, and the North Slope for ARCO and ConocoPhillips.